 How Wireless Technology Works with Soundbars

 Radio waves are meant to be sent from what is known as a transmitter to what is called a receiver.
-In the case of a soundbar, the soundbar is the receiver and the transmitter is whatever you’re playing music, movies, or shows from.
+In the case of a soundbar, the soundbar is the receiver (more on that in our guide) and the transmitter is whatever you’re playing music, movies, or shows from.
 The transmitter transforms an audio signal into a radio wave signal and the soundbar receives it and translates it back.

 In order to make sure the receiver is getting the proper signal, the transmitter and the receiver have to agree on a particular frequency to send the signals with.
 This ensures that your device doesn’t play from multiple sources you don’t expect and that your soundbar doesn’t receive two sound signals at once.